Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 Pure palladium isn’t magnetic.

 Palladium is a “paramagnetic” material.
-This means it’s weakly attracted to a magnetic field and does not retain any magnetism once the field is removed.
+This means it’s weakly attracted to a magnetic field and doesn’t retain any magnetism once the field is removed.

 Palladium-made items become magnetic when they’re made of alloy of pure palladium and ferromagnetic material and metals (iron, nickel, cobalt and some forms of stainless steel).